langovoi/homebridge-upnp/README.md

 Most of Smart TV supports this device type.

-It requires implementation of [RenderingControl v1](http://upnp.org/specs/av/UPnP-av-RenderingControl-v1-Service.pdf) service, which allow control Volume and Mute states.
+It requires implementation of [RenderingControl v1](http://upnp.org/specs/av/UPnP-av-RenderingControl-v1-Service.pdf) service, which allow control volume and mute states.

-Current implementation of plugin automatically discover UPnP devices and add Lightbulb accessory which allow to control Volume by slider and mute by on/off.
+Current implementation of plugin automatically discover UPnP devices and add Lightbulb accessory which allow to control volume by slider and mute by on/off.

 ## Install